redhat-et/edge-ai-image-pipelines/README.md

 * `DEST_REGISTRY_REPO`
 * `JUMPSTARTER_SELECTOR`: Jumpstarter selector used to acquire Jumpstarter-controlled device for these workflows (passed as jmp create lease --selector $JUMPSTARTER_SELECTOR)

-### Ollama Setup
+### Ollama Build Config

-To configure Ollama with a particular model, simply add it's name from the Ollama Library to MODELS in `./.github/workflows/build-ollama.yml`
+You can configure models installed by "Build Ollama Server" `workflow_dispatch` by simply listing the models from the [Ollama Library](https://ollama.com/library) (space delimited) in the `models` input

+### vLLM Build Config

+You can configure models installed by "Build vLLM Server" `workflow_dispatch` by simply listing the set of HuggingFace repositories (space delimited) in the `models` input.

-### Triton Inference Server Setup
+### Triton Build Config

-In order to run Triton Inference Server, you first need models.
-To achieve maximum performance, models must be compiled to the `.plan` format using `trtexec` on-device.
-To prepare your models to be run on Triton, first convert them to the ONNX format, place them in a `onnx-repository` directory, each at the path `onnx-repository/{model name}/{version}/model.onnx`, and then TAR this directory and upload it to your `ARTIFACT_REGISTY_REPO` with tag `onnx-repository`, e.g.
+Triton server uses the highly performant `.plan` format for models.
+These are acquired by natively (on-device) compiling them from `.onnx` using `trtexec`.
+To set up your models for compilation, do the following:
+* Export models to `.onnx` format
+* Create a directory `onnx-repository`
+* Move each model to `onnx-repository/<model name>/<version>/model.onnx`
+* Tar `onnx-repository`
+* Push `onnx-repository.tar` to your artifact registry with the tag onnx-repository

+As an example:

 ```
-ref=$ARTIFACT_REGISTRY_HOST/$ARTIFACT_REGISTRY_REPO:onnx-repository

 mkdir onnx-repository
 mkdir -p onnx-repository/ram_plus/1
 mv ram_plus.onnx onnx-repository/ram_plus/1/model.onnx